wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 <td width="40%">
 <ol><li>Create or edit a chart or alert.</li>
 <li>Start typing your PromQL query.
 Query Editor recognizes the PromQL query (ts() is not part of the query) and highlights the WQL button to let you switch. </li>
-<li>Switch to PromQL to see the WQL query as hover text.
+<li>Switch to PromQL to see the WQL query as translation hint hover text.
 You can also convert from here.  </li>
 <li>Finally, return to WQL is that's your primary mode of working. </li></ol></td>
 <td width="60%"><img src="/images/promql_button.png" alt="metric only in query line, WQL is highlighted">
 <img src="/images/promql_hover.png" alt="query line in promql, with hover text ">